 Pass out cupcakes, breakfast muffins, doughnuts or other sweet treats decorated in red, white and blue.
 Or choose a fresh, seasonal healthy option: red, white and blue fruit salad.

-6. Participate in a 4th of July 5k Run/Walk for Charity
+6. Participate in a 5k Run/Walk for Charity

 Register as a team for a nearby 5k run/walk.
 No pressure to demonstrate athletic prowess!
 Keep the focus on being active, raising money for a good cause and having fun together.

 How do you define freedom?
-How about independence?
+What about independence?
 Invite employees to write about an incident from their lives when they experienced the power of independence or freedom and pin it to a board in a common area, or go around and invite employees to share at the top of a meeting.
-(This idea comes from HR Digest.)
+(Idea courtesy of HR Digest.)

 8. Write Thank You Notes